House Tours: Stunning First Home Renovation

 Details Matter

-In the living room, there is an unusual art deco style octagonal mirror and a modern light fitting with angular shaped gold fittings and circular glass shades.
-These work so well together and also pick up on the geometric theme in the kitchen, with the stunning hexagonal feature light and art deco bar stools.
+In the living room, there is an Art Deco-style octagonal mirror and a modern light fitting with angular gold fittings and circular glass shades.

 "Small details definitely matter and can make such a massive difference."